 Using a basic processing program, for example, to design a quick logo will not be effective, it can make your brand look sloppy and somehow “cheap”.
 Instead set a marketing budget and give it to a professional design agency.
 Use the same colour scheme, logo placement, look and feel throughout.
 You don’t need to be fancy, just consistent and efficient.

 Your tagline and brand values are the promises your brand makes to the consumer.
 Your brand values and tagline cannot be promising consistency and quality service while your brand and your consumers experience the total opposite.
 It is important to not create a tagline which you cannot abide by.

-It all boils down to the brand image and customer touch point.
+It all boils down to the brand image and customer touchpoint.
 Which will be formed by all the above-mentioned elements.
 For your brand to have a good image, the brand identity must have delivered as expected.
-We have all experienced bad service at our favorite clothing outlet or restaurant, that is a bad customer touch point and the possible cause may be a failure in the execution of the brand identity elements.
+We have all experienced bad service at our favourite clothing outlet or restaurant, that is a bad customer touchpoint and the possible cause may be a failure in the execution of the brand identity elements.
 Businesses cannot completely make every customer happy always but should thrive towards minimizing dissatisfaction always.
 This can be done by making sure that the internal customers(employees) have the brand identity values well vested in them.

 Brand identity: Should always be consistent.
 Use the same colour scheme, logo placement, look and feel throughout.
 You don’t need to be fancy, just consistent.